 In the UK, our electricity is generated in a number of different ways.
 It is important to have different fuel sources and technologies to generate electricity so that we have a constant supply and are not overly reliant on one type of power generation.
 The different types of energy and the amount of electricity they create are listed below:

-The UK electricity network is connected to systems in France and Ireland through cables called interconnectors.
+The UK electricity network is connected to systems in France, the Netherlands and Ireland through cables called interconnectors.
 The UK uses these to import or export electricity when it is most economical.
-In total, the UK exported 4,481 GWh of electricity in 2010 and imported 7,144 GWh, which accounted for under 1% of the electricity supplied.
+In 2015, the UK was a net importer from France and the Netherlands with net imports of 13.8 TWh and 8.0 TWh respectively which accounted for 5.8 per cent of electricity supplied in 2015.
+Total net exports to Ireland amounted to 0.9 TWh.